Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 ## Overview

-With Hacktober 2021 coming to an end soon, I thought I would share with you a little experiment I did using an Azure serverless Function App with Powershell as the code base.
+With Hacktoberfest 2021 coming to an end soon, I thought I would share with you a little experiment I did using an Azure serverless Function App with Powershell as the code base.
 The idea was to create an easy to use, reusable `File Uploader API` that would allow someone to upload a file to an Azure Storage Account blob container by posting a HTTP request.

 The HTTP request would be a JSON body and only requires the file name and the file Content/data in a serialized Base64 string.
 The PowerShell Function App would then deserialize the base64 string into a temporary file, rename and copy the file as a blob into a storage account container called `fileuploads`.